Check out NASA at your Library

 in space research."

 The exhibit consists of two stands: One houses six new flat-screen iMac computers for visitors to play with.
 The computers, supplied by Apple Computer, run an interactive, multimedia presentation featuring animated cartoon characters, which was specially designed for the exhibit.
-The other stand is a plasma-screen theater.
-It will show movies about NASA research.
+The other stand is a

 The tour kicked off today at Enoch Pratt Free Library in Baltimore, Maryland.
 Five exhibits will visit a total of 120 libraries around the U.S., staying a month at each one.
 The other four opening libraries are Johnson County Library, Overland Park, Kansas; Lakewood Library, Tacoma, Washington; Northwest Reno Library, Reno, Nevada; and Spartanburg County Public Libraries, Spartanburg, South Carolina.
 A list of all participating libraries, along with the dates that they will host the exhibit, can be found here.